Diffusion in small time in incomplete sub-Riemannian manifolds: Dual characterization of the sub-Riemannian distance

-In Riemannian geometry, the distance function has a well known dual formulation in terms of functions of sub-unit gradient.
-Jerison \& Sanchez-Calle \cite{MR922334} showed that this dual formulation extends to complete sub-Riemannian manifolds.
-We now show that such a dual formulation holds without completeness, and for the distances to and through a given closed set.
+In Riemannian geometry, the distance function has a well known dual characterization in terms of functions of sub-unit gradient.
+Jerison \& Sanchez-Calle \cite{MR922334} showed that this extends to complete sub-Riemannian manifolds.
+We now show that such a dual characterization holds without completeness, thus even in cases when minimal paths fail to exist.
+At the same time we show an analogous dual characterization for the distances to and through a given closed set.